LunaBestPone/talentExOP2/README.md

 * markdown
 * django-filter
 * django-cors-headers

+***Extra packages now needed for user authentification, please install!
+* django-allauth
+* django-rest-auth
+* other packages might be needed for the future, but that's all for now***

 # NPM packages you need to install yourself
 Make sure you are in frontend/gui/ directory (```ls``` then you'll see ```package.json```) Then run following: